Mellotron: History

 Although tape samplers had been explored in research studios, the first commercially available keyboard-driven tape instruments were built and sold by California-based Harry Chamberlin.
 The concept of the Mellotron originated when Chamberlin's sales agent, Bill Fransen, brought two of Chamberlin's Musicmaster 600 instruments to England in 1962 to search for someone who could manufacture 70 matching tape heads for future Chamberlins.
 He met Frank, Norman, and Les Bradley of tape engineering company Bradmatic Ltd, who said they could improve on the original design.
 The Bradleys subsequently met bandleader Eric Robinson, who agreed to help finance the recording of the necessary instruments and sounds.
-Together with the Bradleys and television celebrity David Nixon, they formed a company, Mellotronics, in order to market the instrument.
-Robinson was particularly enthusiastic about the Mellotron, because he felt it would revitalise his career, which was then on the wane.
+Together with the Bradleys and television celebrity David Nixon (Robinson's son-in-law), they formed a company, Mellotronics, in order to market the instrument.
+Robinson was particularly enthusiastic about the Mellotron because he felt it would revitalise his career, which was then on the wane.
 He arranged the recording sessions at IBC Studios in London, which he co-owned with George Clouston.